 In this test, a linear filter is applied to interpolated reference area to obtain predicted samples.
 Linear filter parameters are derived from template areas of current and reference blocks using spatially collocated samples.
 The test description of the studied technique is provided in [3].
+In this test a linear filter is applied for uni-predicted non-affine blocks when motion vectors are coded using AMVP (non-merge) mode.
+A shape of the linear filter and how this filter is applied to template area is shown in Figure 1.